ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 The output should be `yes`.

-## Submit a Ray Job with Authentication
+## Submit a Ray job with authentication

 Now you can submit a Ray job using the service account's authentication token.